 Question 1

-Write a program that requires users to key-in their tuition fees and from the entered values, the program will calculate total fees of the month and the average payment to be made.
-The dynamic array with new operator will be used to store the elements entered by user.
+Write a program that requires users to key-in their tuition fee.
+The program will calculate the total fees for the month and the average payment to be made.
+Create a dynamic array with the new operator to store the elements entered by user.

-[HINT: Complete the given program with refer to the sample output]
+[HINT: Complete the given program by referring to the sample output]